MariolaH/my-pseudocode/pseudocode.md

 add shrimp

+with spatula mix item around

-when shrimp start to change color add frozen veg
+when shrimp starts to change color add frozen veg

+with spatula mix items

-when frozen veg start to soften add Sriracha Seasoning, salt and pepper
+when frozen veg starts to soften add Sriracha seasoning, salt and pepper

+with spatula mix items

 add rice, cook for 2 mins

+with spatula mix items

 add soy sauce, cook for 2 mins

+with spatula mix items

 move ingredients to half of pan